-Nottingham is a decidedly white-collar town, with fully 85.18% of the workforce employed in white-collar jobs, well above the national average.
+Nottingham is a decidedly white-collar town, with fully 86.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Nottingham is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Nottingham who work in office and administrative support (15.05%), management occupations (10.31%), and sales jobs (10.31%).
+There are especially a lot of people living in Nottingham who work in office and administrative support (15.61%), sales jobs (11.05%), and management occupations (10.28%).

 Also of interest is that Nottingham has more people living here who work in computers and math than 95% of the places in the US.

-The population of Nottingham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.26% of adults in Nottingham have a bachelor's degree or even advanced degree.
+The education level of Nottingham citizens is very high relative to the national average among all cities (21.84%): 39.03% of adults in Nottingham have a bachelor's degree or even advanced degree.

-The per capita income in Nottingham in 2010 was $34,544, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $138,176 for a family of four.
+The per capita income in Nottingham in 2010 was $35,863, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $143,452 for a family of four.
 However, Nottingham contains both very wealthy and poor people as well.

 Nottingham is a very ethnically-diverse town.
 The people who call Nottingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nottingham residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Nottingham include Irish, Italian, Polish, and English.